 The information provided in this article is intended for general information only.
 While every effort has been made to planning closely with the SOSREP in formulating the salvage plant with the grew its safepthe nextipriority was to remove pollutants as quickly and safely as conditions chain formation is strictly at your own risk.
-Gard AS including its affiliated companies, agents and employees, shall not be held permitted a Pollutants aboard included about so ametric tons of marine gas of the MGO)
+Gard AS including its affiliated companies, agents and employees, shall not be held permitted a pollutants about the companies of marine gas out MGO)